What is GIT?

 git commits –m 'commit message' creates a commit out of the changes that have been added. ( commit is the term used for saving changes)

 The git status command displays the state of the working directory and the staging area.
 It lets you see what changes have been staged, what haven't, and which files haven’t been tracked by GIT.
 The status output does not show you any information regarding the committed project history.

 You can optionally add the -sb flag to view the short form of the same output

-The Git Log tool allows you to view information about previous commits that have occurred in a project.
+The git log tool allows you to view information about previous commits that have occurred in a project.
 These commits are shown in reverse chronological order (the most recent commits first).
-Use git log --oneline to list a short summary of all commits.
+Use git log --oneline to list a summary of all commits.

-A branch in Git is simply a lightweight movable pointer to one of these commits.
-The default branch name in Git is master that allows one to try out new ideas.
+A branch in GIT is simply a lightweight movable pointer to one of these commits.
+The default branch name in GIT is master which allows one to try out new ideas.
 If the idea doesn’t work, throw away the branch no need to undo changes to master.
 If the idea works, then it can be merged with the master branch.
 There is only ONE working directory.